34fathombelow/argocd_image_speedup/README.md

 ## Solution steps
 ### Changes were made to image.yaml
 1. Setup a cache for argo-ui docker layer
-2. Build the cache during push events, cache **cannot** be built during pull request for secuity purposes.
+2. Build the cache during push/merge events, cache **cannot** be built during pull request for secuity purposes.
 More on that can be found at
 [Restrictions for accessing a cache](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#restrictions-for-accessing-a-cache)
-3. Seperate existing build proccess into 3 steps to provide more flexibilty
+3. Seperate build proccess use cache differently.
-- Ensure docker builds for pull request only on `linux/amd64` does not push to registry
+- Pull request events will use `linux/amd64` and use cache if it has been built.
-- Build and push the latest image for push events on `linux/amd64,linux/arm64` pushes to registry
+- Push/Merge events on `linux/amd64,linux/arm64` pushes to registry uses cache and rebuilds cache if needed
-- Test-arm-image used with `test-arm-image` label to build on `linux/amd64,linux/arm64` does not push to registry
+- Test-arm-image label events will build on `linux/amd64,linux/arm64` and use cache if it has been built.
 4. Clean up build cache if new cache was built

 ## Results